Shub500/SQL-Projects/README.md

-Using a ship database from college coursework created querying and joining algorithims as well as programs to maintain integrity of the database with SQL.
+Using a ship database from college coursework created querying and joining algorithms as well as programs to maintain the integrity of the database with SQL.